-DIY Industrial Pipe Shelves
+How to Build DIY Industrial Galvanized Pipe Shelves

-Has anyone seen these Restoration Hardware knock-off shelves on Pinterest or in the blogosphere?
-I remember seeing the industrial pipe shelves a few years ago and instantly thought how cool they were, which is exactly what inspired us to recreate this look for a rustic-inspired baby nursery.
+Has anyone seen these Restoration Hardware knock-off shelves on Pinterest?
+I remember seeing industrial pipe shelving a few years ago and instantly thought they looked like a great way to add storage to a small space, along with some character.

 The materials themselves were about $50, so I would not recommend this look if you’re DIY-ing this specific shelf to save money.
 Just a heads up so you’re not as shocked as I was.

 Supplies for 2 DIY Pipe Shelves

-- 4 pipes cut to size (1-inch diameter)
+- 4 iron pipes cut to size (1-inch diameter)

 - 4 caps (1 inch)

 - 4 galvanized floor flanges (1 inch) This is where most of the cost comes from at almost $10 each

 - 2 wooden boards (I went with pine boards)

 - Stain (color of your choice) + rags